Sometimes, babies need formula. So what is the best formula for your baby?

-Homemade Formula???
+Is homemade the best formula???
 Who’s got time/money for that?

 What are all of those strange ingredients?

 I don’t know about you, but to me those ingredients look a lot less strange than the science lab ingredients found in the store-bought formulas.
-The cool thing about these Real Food ingredients is that they each multi-task, not only providing the macro-nutrients (fat, protein, carbohydrates, cholesterol) but also providing vitamins, minerals, probiotics, etc in bio-available form for your baby’s ease in absorption.
+The cool thing about these real food ingredients is that they each multi-task, not only providing the macro-nutrients (fat, protein, carbohydrates, cholesterol), but also providing vitamins, minerals, probiotics, etc in bio-available form for your baby’s ease in absorption.